shaikh96arshad/mlops-on-aws/finetune-deploy-bert-with-amazon-sagemaker-for-hugging-face/Readme.md

-This notebook shows how to finetune a model from Hugging Face
+This notebook shows how to finetune a model from Hugging Face.